Monoid varieties with extreme properties: New examples of monoid varieties of

 \subsection{Variety generated by all monoids of order~$n$}

-For each ${ n \geq 1 }$, let~$\cM_n$ denote the class of all monoids of order~$n$.
-Since there exist finitely many pairwise non-isomorphic monoids of order~$n$, the variety $\Vm\cM_n$ is the join of finitely many varieties.
+Let~$\cM_n$ denote the class of all monoids of order~$n$.
+Since there exist finitely many pairwise nonisomorphic monoids of order~$n$, the variety $\Vm\cM_n$ is the join of finitely many varieties.
 By Lemma~\ref{L: min non small}, the variety $\Vm\cM_4$ is the join of finitely many Cross varieties.